 You try and quantify them so, at least, you're creating a process that, more than anything, when you are right or wrong, you can at least go back and look and see why you were right or wrong, similar to a mathematical equation.

-Beane found a way to challenge assumptions and in so doing gain insight that he had the courage to put into practice.
-He had to change the way things were done.
-How did he do that?
+Beane found a way to challenge assumptions and in so doing gain insight that he had the courage (and authority) to put into practice.
+How did he change the way things were done?

 Well, sometimes you don't.
 Early on in our process, we lost employees because there certainly wasn't a belief.
 Now, understand, when we started out we had a great platform.
 We were challenged from revenue standpoint, so it was an opportunity in some sense, and we really had no other way to operate.

 Through the course of doing things this way, we certainly lost people, but in the same sense, another year later we would gain two more people who were interested in going down this road.
 For us, it was rational.
 It made sense, and we really had no other choice.

 But, as Keynes so aptly put it “Worldly wisdom teaches us that it is better for the reputation to fail conventionally than to succeed unconventionally.”
 And that path was not a linear story to success.
 There were moments when he doubted himself and operating in a cut-throat industry probably didn't make things easier.
 All eyes were on him.
 Was there a pressure to go back to the way things were always done?